White Palace (film)

 White Palace is a 1990 American erotic romantic drama film directed by Luis Mandoki.
-It stars Susan Sarandon, James Spader, Jason Alexander, Kathy Bates, Steven Hill, Jeremy Piven, and Renee Taylor.
+It stars Susan Sarandon, James Spader, Jason Alexander, Kathy Bates, Steven Hill, Jeremy Piven, and Renée Taylor.
 It was written by Ted Tally and Alvin Sargent, based on the novel of the same name by Glenn Savan (who appears in the film as an extra with a small speaking part).

 It centers on the unlikely relationship between a young upper middle class widower (Spader) who falls in love with a middle-aged working class waitress (Sarandon) in St. Louis, Missouri.
 The original music score was composed by George Fenton.
 The film is marketed with the tagline "The story of a younger man and a bolder woman".

 Plot

-Twenty-seven-year-old St. Louis advertising executive Max Baron has completely shut himself off from the world in the two years since the auto accident that killed his wife Janey.
-On the way to his friend Neil's bachelor party, Max picks up fifty burgers from a diner called White Palace.
+Twenty-seven-year-old St. Louis advertising executive Max Baron has shut himself off from the world in the two years since the auto accident that killed his wife Janey.
+En route to his friend Neil's bachelor party, Max picks up fifty burgers from a diner called White Palace.
 At the party, he discovers that the order is six burgers short and, to the ridicule of his friends, returns to the restaurant to complain.
-In a moment that defines his initial character, Max declares, "It's the principle."
-He is roundly mocked by his friends.

-At the White Palace diner, after a heated exchange occurs between Max and a forty-three-year-old waitress, Nora Baker, she exasperatedly refunds him.
-Max returns to the party but leaves upset and heads to a bar, where he runs into Nora.
+At the White Palace diner, after a dispute occurs between Max and a forty-three-year-old waitress, Nora Baker, she refunds him.
+Max returns to the party but leaves upset, heads to a bar and runs into Nora.
 Drunk, she flirts with him, but he pushes her advances away and starts to leave.
-She senses he's upset, asks why, and discovers his wife died in a car crash.
-She discloses that she lost her young son to leukemia.
+She senses that he is upset, asks why, and discovers his wife's death.
+She discloses that her young son died of leukemia.
 The 'connection' prevents him from leaving.
-They have a few drinks and eventually he gives her a lift home to the Dogtown neighborhood in St. Louis, but drunkenly crashes his car into her mailbox.
+They have some drinks and eventually he gives her a lift home to the Dogtown neighborhood in St. Louis, but drunkenly crashes his car into her mailbox.
 She invites him to spend the night at her house, with the couch as his bed.
 Max starts dreaming about his late wife, then wakes up to find Nora performing fellatio on him.
 They end up having passionate sex.

-After visiting his wife's grave on the second anniversary of her death, Max returns to White Palace to watch a busy Nora from a distance.
+After visiting Janey's grave on the second anniversary of her death, Max returns to White Palace to watch a busy Nora from a distance.
 He visits her at home with the pretext of replacing the broken mailbox, but instead they begin a relationship.
 Max becomes more relaxed and cheerful around Nora and at his work, but remains reluctant to reveal their relationship to his family and friends.
-At one point, he gets frustrated that all he and Nora do is sit and watch TV in her house.
-She firmly reminds him of their differences in age and social backgrounds.
+He eventually gets frustrated that all he and Nora do is sit and watch TV in her house.
+She reminds him of their differences in age and social backgrounds.